 Traumatic head injuries can have consequences that last a lifetime.
 Over time, cumulative head injuries can create lingering conditions that eventually result in major cognitive disorders.
 For instance, medical researchers are just now beginning to uncover the link between major concussion events and Parkinson’s disease.

-In some instances the resulting damages can be recovered by a Winston-Salem personal injury attorney, but not every injury can be traced to someone else’s liability.
+In some instances the resulting damages can be recovered by a personal injury law firm in Salisbury, NC, but not every injury can be traced to someone else’s liability.
 Read about preventing head injuries and how a qualified personal injury attorney can help if you suffer this sort of tragic incident.

 Preventing Head Injuries